dharmeshkakadia/dharmeshkakadia-2.github.io/_posts/2020-1-20-spark-parser-internals.md

 TODO: explain briefly each phases.
 TODO: show it contains tree/operator manipulation primitives
+TODO: may be add why are you interested in this in the first place.

 In this post we will focus more on parser part of the Catalyst.